 Our Zambian Exchange Programme links Kingsmead School with Mukuba Boys’ and Helen Kaunda Girls’ Schools in Kitwe, Zambia.
 The programme follows a two year cycle where both students and teachers make reciprocal exchange visits.
 The first exchange took place in 2000-2001 and since then more than 250 students and numerous staff from the three schools have taken part in this life changing experience.

-In each two year cycle just 12 Kingsmead students are able to be selected, ideally with an equal mix of boys and girls from Years 9 and 10.
+In each two year cycle just 12 Kingsmead students are selected to participate, ideally with an equal mix of boys and girls from Years 9 and 10.
 Our students are partnered with students from Kitwe.
-We are now in our tenth exchange which is running from 2017-2019.
-The Zambian students and teachers will travel to the UK to stay with their host families in July 2018.
-In July 2019 our students and teachers will make the return visit staying with their partners.
+We are now in the course of running our eleventh exchange; during the first stage Zambian students and teachers will travel to the UK to stay with their host families, then our students and teachers will make a return visit staying with their partners.
 Each visit lasts approximately two weeks.
 By staying with partners in their homes students really do become part of the family and gain a stronger insight into the differences and similarities in culture and lifestyle.